viltgroup/bucket-restore/README.md

 ## Install using Go

-If you have Go 1.16+ installed, you can install `brestore` on your machine with `go get`:
+If you have Go 1.16+ installed, you can build `brestore` on your machine:

-    go get github.com/viltgroup/bucket-restore/cmd/brestore
+  * Download the contents of this repository into a folder
+  * Change directory to the downloaded folder
+  * `go install ./cmd/brestore`

     This will install `brestore` on your machine.
 The location where Go installs packages depends on how your environment is set up, but this folder is typically in `$HOME/go/bin`.

 ## Examples